awesomerank/awesomerank.github.io/lists/aharris88/awesome-cli-apps.md

 - [osx-wifi-cli ★27](danyshaanan/osx-wifi-cli) - A cli for managing wifi connections on OSX.
 - [active-win-cli ★15](sindresorhus/active-win-cli) - Get the title/id/etc of the active window

-## Command Line Tools
+## Command Line Learning

+- [cmdchallenge](https://cmdchallenge.com/) - presents small shell challenge with user submitted solutions.
+- [explainshell](http://www.explainshell.com/) - type a command line snippet to see the help text for each argument.
+- [howdoi ★5378](gleitz/howdoi) - Instant coding answers via the command line.
+- [how2 ★4522](santinic/how2) - Finds the simplest way to do something on a unix bash command line (Nodejs implementation of howdoi).
+- [shortcutfoo](https://www.shortcutfoo.com/) - Learn shortcuts for VIM, Emacs, git, bash and more.
 - [The Fuck ★28102](nvbn/thefuck) - Magnificent app which corrects your previous console command.
 - [tldr ★9412](tldr-pages/tldr) - Simplified and community-driven man pages.
-- [howdoi ★5378](gleitz/howdoi) - Instant coding answers via the command line.
-- [how2 ★4522](santinic/how2) - Finds the simplest way to do something on a unix bash command line (Nodejs implementation of howdoi).
-- [Cash ★7227](dthree/cash) - Cross-platform Linux commands in pure ES6.
-- [emoj ★1255](sindresorhus/emoj) - Find relevant emoji from text on the command-line.
-- [emoji-finder ★5](dematerializer/emoji-finder) - Quickly find and copy emoji to the clipboard via the command-line
-- [trino ★59](eneserdogan/trino) - Trino CLI allows a quick and easy translation of words and phrases entered in the command line.
+- [Wat ★353](dthree/wat) - Instant, central, community-built docs.

 ## Data Manipulation

 - [jq ★8946](stedolan/jq) - Command-line JSON processor [http://stedolan.github.io/jq/](http://stedolan.github.io/jq/).
 - [underscore-cli ★1440](ddopson/underscore-cli) - Command-line utility-belt for hacking JSON and Javascript.
 - [ramda-cli ★322](raine/ramda-cli) - A CLI tool for processing data with functional pipelines.
+- [yaml-cli ★15](pandastrike/yaml-cli) - A simple CLI for querying and updating YAML files

 ## Files and Directories